okutkan/K8s-Vagrant/README.md

 - Ansible should be installed in your machine.
 Refer to the [Ansible installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for platform specific installation

 ## Getting started

 - run `Install-Linux.sh` or `Install-Mac.sh` depending on your operating system
+- After installations steps run `up.sh` on your terminal

 ## Setup Overview